proemial/mono/README.md

 ## Getting started

-This guide describes how to stup and use a GitHub Codespace.
+This guide describes how to setup and use a GitHub Codespace.

 Developers are assumed to be capable of up their own local development environment, including the installation of `turborepo`, `node`, `pnpm` and the `vercel cli`.